kenglwo/sa-assignment2/README.md

    The newly constructed test cases should help improve test coverage for effective fault detection.
 2. You will implement a fault localization tool on top of Soot.
    Your tool should be able to locate our injected faults and eventually fix them.
-3. You will refine the test suite to improve the ranking of fault localization.
+3. You will refine the test suite to improve the ranking of fault localization, understanding the limitations of automatically generated tests and the noises they may induce in the fault localization.

 ## Assignment Material